djreiss/lsst-dipole/REPORT.md

 ---
 ### Evaluation of dipole fitting accuracy

 We implemented a faux dipole generation routine (separate from lsst code, i.e., using `numpy`) with realistic non-background-limited (Poisson) noise.
 We then implemented a separate 2-D dipole fitting function in "pure" python (we used the `lmfit` package, which is basically a wrapper around `scipy.optimize.leastsq()`).
-The dipole (and the function which is minimized) is generated using a 2-D double Gaussian.
+The dipole (and the function which is minimized) is generated using a 2-D double Gaussian. *TBD: use `iminuit` package instead?
+Possibly more robust and/or more efficient?*

 Interesting findings include:

 1. The "pure python" optimization is nearly twice as fast as the `dipoleMeasurement` implementation.
 Some of the reasons for this may lie in putative `dipoleMeasurement` issues described above.
 2. Using similar constraints (i.e., none), the "pure python" optimization results in model fits with similar characteristics to those of the `dipoleMeasurement` code.
 For example, a plot of recovered x-coordinate of dipoles of fixed flux with gradually increasing separations is shown [here](notebooks/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_files/7b.%20test%20new%20(fixed!)%20and%20ip_diffim%20dipole%20fitting%20on%20same%20sources-Copy3%20(more%20realistic%20noise)_20_2.png):